 [Section 7 amended by No. 24 of 1990 s.
 123.]

-Division (2) — Public Trustee as executor or administrator
+Division 2 — Public Trustee as executor or administrator

+[Heading inserted by No. 9 of 2008 s.
+13.]

 8. Appointment of Public Trustee as executor

 Whenever the Public Trustee has been or shall be named as executor in the last will and testament or in any codicil thereto of any testator, it shall be lawful for the Public Trustee to act as executor, and to apply for and obtain probate, and to perform and to discharge all the acts and duties of an executor as fully and effectually as any other executor.